coreboot/seabios/docs/Execution_and_code_flow.md

 callers stack (typically no more than 16 bytes) for these legacy calls.
-(More recently defined BIOS interfaces such as those that support 16bit protected and 32bit protected mode calls standardize a minimum stack size with adequete space, and SeaBIOS generally will not use its extra stack in these cases.)
+(More recently defined BIOS interfaces such as those that support 16bit protected and 32bit protected mode calls standardize a minimum stack size with adequate space, and SeaBIOS generally will not use its extra stack in these cases.)

 The code to implement this stack "hopping" is in romlayout.S and in